natbernard/natbernard/README.md

 -->

 - I am a **Machine Learning Engineer** who is looking to use data to solve real world problems 🚀.
-- I'm also the **Zindi University Ambassador** for the University of Nairobi.
 - I am passionate about using technology to solve real world problems and elevate the community.

 ### *Get in touch:*